mindit-mio/mytest1/README.md

 docker (Rancher, Docker fo Windows, etc.)
 ```
 > See the dagger pipeline [ci.py](./ci.py)
-> See the

-In your GitHub action pipeline, you can have minimal code (see [,
+In your GitHub action pipeline, you have minimal code (see [.github/workflows/main.yml](./.github/workflows/main.yml),
-which is runnign the same dagger pipeline
+which is running the same dagger pipeline.

 ## Using the Image